-- If low→ 1ry Cushing (adenoma or hyperplasia)
+- If low→ Primary Cushing (adenoma or hyperplasia)

-- If high→ 2ry (pituitary or ectopic production)
+- If high→ Secondary Cushing (pituitary or ectopic production)

 Treatment of Hypernatremia

-If there is a circulatory compromise, this should be treated with isotonic saline to correct the water deficit.
+If there is a circulatory compromise, it should be treated with isotonic saline to correct the water deficit.

-In patients without circulatory compromise, they should be treated with hypotonic solutions.
+Patients without circulatory compromise should be treated with hypotonic solutions.

-If hypernatremia developed in hours, rapid correction at a rate of 1 mEq/L/h can be done with no risk of brain edema.
-However, if the time of development of hypernatremia is unknown, the rate of correction should be 0.5 mEq/L/h and the correction should not exceed 10–12 mEq/L in 24 hours to avoid brain edema.
+If hypernatremia develops within hours, rapid correction at a rate of 1 mEq/L/h can be initiated with any risk of brain edema.
+However, if the timeframe of the development of hypernatremia is unknown, the rate of correction should be 0.5 mEq/L/h and the correction should not exceed 10–12 mEq/L in 24 hours to avoid brain edema.

 Disorders causing Hyponatremia

-It occurs in hyperosmolar states, in which a large amount of impermeable solutes can’t cross cell membranes, such as mannitol and glucose (hyperglycemia).
-In prolonged uncorrected hyperglycemia, the hyperosmolality can withdraw water into ECF, diluting the Na and results in hyponatremia.
-Hypernatremia can also occur if osmotic diuresis developed.
+It occurs in hyperosmolar states, in which a large amount of impermeable solutes cannot cross cell membranes, such as mannitol and glucose (hyperglycemia).
+In prolonged uncorrected hyperglycemia, hyperosmolality can withdraw water into ECF, diluting the sodium and resulting in hyponatremia.
+Hypernatremia can also occur if osmotic diuresis develops.